Japan’s Working Holiday Visa for Australians

 Documents needed to apply for this visa

-When applying for a working holiday visa for Japan as an Australian citizen, you will need to provide the following documents (do not staple them together):
+When applying for a working holiday visa for Japan as an Australian citizen, you will need to provide the following documents:

 - Valid Australian passport and a copy of your passport photo page